Centralized vs. Decentralized Crypto Exchanges

 Security through decentralization: The decentralized nature of DEXs leverages blockchain's inherent security features.
 This cuts the risk of centralized points of failure.
 Furthermore, decentralization improves the resilience and robustness of the platform against possible security vulnerabilities.

-Global accessibility: DEXs typically offer global accessibility, allowing users worldwide to participate without stringent geographic restrictions.
-This inclusive approach aligns with the decentralized finance philosophy, providing financial opportunities to a broader global audience.
+Global accessibility: When comparing CEX vs DEX, DEXs typically offer global accessibility, allowing users worldwide to participate without stringent geographic restrictions.
+This inclusive approach aligns with the decentralized finance philosophy, providing fintech opportunities to a broader global audience.

 Permissionless trading: Users can engage in trading on DEXs without the need for complex approval processes.
 The permissionless nature of DEXs aligns with the core principles of decentralized finance, offering financial access without traditional barriers.